What is a work search requirement?

 What do I need to do to meet my work search requirement?

 You are required to conduct an active search for work each week that you request benefits.
 You must complete at least 3 work search activities per week.
 You must certify for benefits weekly, including responding to the question regarding work search activities.
 You may complete your “Weekly Certification” online or over the phone.
+See step-by-step instructions for completing your "Weekly Certification" online.
 If you report that you are not doing at least 3 work search activities per week, you may be denied benefits for that week.

 While collecting Unemployment Insurance (UI) benefits, it is your responsibility to keep a detailed written log of your work search activities.
 You may be called upon to attend a Career Center related activity and may be required to bring your work search activity logs.
 You may also be asked to provide your work search information to DUA upon request and must keep proof of work search documents for 1 year after you stop requesting benefits.
 You should not mail the work search logs to DUA unless requested.